fantasticmao/mundo/README.md

 > The naming of Mundo was inspired by a champion in the League of Legends who was always beaten: the madman of Zaun - Dr. Mundo.

-Mundo is a tiny component for business programming that is out of the box (and maybe useless).
+Mundo is a tiny and out-of-the-box (also maybe useless) component for business programming.
 It can provide some basic business implementation and programming conventions for [Spring Boot](https://spring.io/projects/spring-boot) applications.
 Its main content comes from some personal requirements that I meet in my daily study and work, so you probably don't need it.